- Hydraulic doors with external

 "The choice is yours.
 Each door offers something different.
 Each has specific advantages.
-Tell us your situation, then we can better advise you.
-The bottom line: it's the customers choice.
+Tell us your situation so we can better advise you.
+The bottom line, it's the customer's choice.
 Only Schweiss Doors gives you that advantage.
 Schweiss Doors already has a long history in the door world.
-We are the 1st choice for thousands of customers and our Hydraulic Doors are creating a great interest.
-With either door you get Schweiss Quality.
+We are the first choice for thousands of customers and our Hydraulic Doors are creating great interest.
+With either door, you get Schweiss Quality.
 Talk with us first and we can make your decision easier...
 Hydraulic or Bifold!"

 At airports with hangars located on each side of the taxiway, keep the door open or closed (not half open) to avoid damaging wings as planes taxi by the front of your hangar door.

-Bi-fold doors have a huge advantage when opening; they start by raising upward, not outward, requiring less operating space in the front of your building.
-The area in front of your large door opening is very valuable space, the 2-piece bifold allows more usable space in front of your door opening.
-Bi-fold doors are simply a real space saver.
+Bifold doors have a huge advantage when opening.
+They start by raising upward, not out ward.
+They require less operating space in the front of your building.
+The area in front of your large door opening is very valuable space.
+The two piece bifold allows more usable space in front of your door opening.
+Bifold doors are a real space saver.

 LOSE NO HEADROOM

 above the clear opening

 There is no loss of headroom.

 There is no headroom lost inside the building.

 The bifold doors lifts up and out from the building.

 No need to make the building taller.